 THIS PROCESS OF ELIMINATING DRUGS OR ALCOHOL FROM THE BODY IS CALLED DETOXIFICATION.

 Once you have successfully detoxed your body, you can then begin to deal with the psychological consequences of addiction.
-The latter part of recovery includes therapy, developing a support network, and creating new habits.
+The second part of recovery includes therapy, developing a support network, and creating new habits.
 However, you cannot begin to move forward with your life and recovery until your body is clear of the substances causing it harm.

 What is Detoxing?